 [Learning conversations] engage, motivate, and challenge...they also help us build ideas, solve problems, and communicate our thoughts.
 Zwiers & Crawford

 Talk is an essential component of the processes of reading and interpreting texts, as well as producing them.
-In other words, any one competency incorporates all of the other competencies.
-This is why talk is the cornerstone of the English Language Arts programs in Quebec for elementary (ELA) and secondary (SELA & SELA2).
+This is why talk is the cornerstone of the English Language Arts program.

-It is important to remember, that the talk competency is not just about presentations.
 Students collaborate with peers and teacher through talk for a variety of purpose.
 As well, the role of exploratory talk where students have opportunities to sort out their thoughts and make sense of new learning, is a key component of this competency.
 This is "Talk to learn".

 Talk gives students opportunities to: